Drivers with Disabilities in IndianaCompare Car Insurance Quotes in 3 Steps

 If you lose your placard or it is stolen or damaged, simply go to any license agency and apply for a duplicate.

 Indiana honors unexpired disability placards and plates from other states.
 Likewise, current Indiana placards and plates should be acceptable in other states.
 However, if you are traveling to another state and are concerned about whether your Indiana disability plate or placard will be accepted there, check with that state's motor vehicle department, or simply refer to our Drivers with Disabilities section for the state in question.

-If you park in a spot reserved for people with disabilities and you do not have a disability plate or placard, you risk receiving a fine of at least $50.
+If you park in a spot reserved for people with disabilities and you do not have a disability plate or placard, you risk receiving a fine.
 It is a Class C misdemeanor under Indiana law.Other Topics in This Section

 - Register Car

 - Registration Renewal

 - Boat Registration and Licenses

 - Special Vehicles

 Doctors don’t work with the same urgency to save your life if they know you’re an organ donor.